 With the Christmas holidays inching closer, we know all too well that shopping malls will be super crowded with people.
 But neither do we feel like staying home.
 Don’t feel like doing the same activities of karaoke and shopping?
-We’ve compiled a list of 12 places in the Klang Valley that you could go this holiday season, or even just any ordinary weekends.
+We’ve compiled a list of 12 places in the Klang Valley that you could go during holiday seasons, or even just any ordinary weekends.

-12 Attractions You Must Visit In The Klang Valley During The Holiday Season:
+12 Attractions You Can Visit In The Klang Valley During The Holiday Season:

 1. Perdana Botanical Garden